 Big eCommerce merchants, such as Amazon, can always undercut smaller sellers on price.

-All eCommerce merchants are competing with Amazon and its successful Prime shipping program.
+All eCommerce merchants are competing with Amazon and its successful Prime shipping programme.

 However, options now exist that can put online merchants on a more competitive footing with Amazon.
 Also, try to think of ways to attract customers who aren’t price-sensitive or deliver added value to products such as quick turnaround, free delivery, customer service, loyalty points, easy reordering process etc.

 We’ve created a SWOT Analysis diagram below for an independent, family-owned jeweller.

 By establishing your strengths, weaknesses, opportunities and threats, you can focus on what your business is doing well, and how you can use those points to your advantage, as well as identifying areas for improvement.

 To take this a step further, you can also make each point from the SWOT Analysis an action within your strategy.

 A TOWS Analysis provides a business with a visual representation of how a plan of action can be made from the detailed SWOT Analysis.

 Completing a SWOT analysis on a regular basis, perhaps once or twice a year will really help you to understand your position in the eCommerce market.

-Whether that’s giving you a broad overview of eCommerce industry trends, show you where you stand in relation to your competitors or provide insight into mitigating your weaknesses and building on your strengths, it’s something every business should consider when making future plans.
+Whether that’s giving you a broad overview of eCommerce industry trends, showing you where you stand in relation to your competitors or providing insight into mitigating your weaknesses and building on your strengths, it’s something every business should consider when making future plans.